Quaternion: Conjugation, the norm, and reciprocal

 (where i denotes the usual imaginary unit) and hence from the multiplicative property of determinants of square matrices.

 This norm makes it possible to define the distance d(p, q) between p and q as the norm of their difference:

 This makes $\mathbb H$ a metric space.

 Addition and multiplication are continuous in regard to the associated metric topology.

 This follows with exactly the same proof as for the real numbers $\mathbb R$ from the fact that $\mathbb H$ is a normed algebra.

 Unit quaternion

 A unit quaternion is a quaternion of norm one.
-Dividing a non-zero quaternion q by its norm produces a unit quaternion Uq called the versor of q:
+Dividing a nonzero quaternion q by its norm produces a unit quaternion Uq called the versor of q: